LEQUANGTHACHBK/Nodejs_Cheerio/README.md

-This project created for auto download pictures from a specified websites This project using Nodejs + Cheerio
+This project created for auto download pictures from a specified websites.
+This project using Nodejs + Cheerio